ojzcroc/Hand-detector/README.md

 Hand-detector
 =============

-My attempts to use webcam and lego mindstorms to make a hand tracker for gams
+My attempts to use webcam and lego mindstorms to make a hand tracker for games